1jour1vin

 Fresh, very fruity, with notes of red berries: blackcurrant, raspberry, cherry...

-Smooth, with lovely, soft, fruity notes; a very attractive wine
+Smooth, with a lovely, fruity, and delicate character; a very attractive profile

 Serve